kausman85/Shopify-Challenge-1/README.md

 _POST /api/inject-test-data_
 \
 API to populate database with default values for products.
-Overwrites current values.
+Overwrites current values and deletes all carts.

 _POST /api/add-product_
 \